HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 It's security awareness training to recognize warning signs from potential hackers.

-For example, every month, send real-world simulated email tests delivered right to your employees’ inboxes.
-It’s interesting to see how many people end up failing these tests and show the risk of being victims in an actual phishing scam.
+For example, send real-world simulated email tests to your employees’ inboxes every month.
+It’s interesting to see how many people fail these tests and show the risk of being victims of a phishing scam.

 1. Dan L. Dodson – CEO of Fortified Health Security